Armenian illuminated manuscripts: Syunik

-Syunik, a province in the southeast of the Lake Sevan, is home to the regions where the last two great Armenian academies of the Middle Ages flourished before the foreign invasions: the university of Gladzor and the monastic university of Tatev.
+Syunik, a province in the southeast of Lake Sevan, is home to the regions where the last two great Armenian academies of the Middle Ages flourished before the foreign invasions: the university of Gladzor and the monastic university of Tatev.
 The founding of the school of Gladzor dates back to the second half of the 13th century.
 Young scholars from all over Armenia and even from Cilicia came to learn from the greatest scholars at the time.
-Two names stand out the most: Nerses Mchetsi and Essai Nchetsi; the first is the founder of this university, he had a great interest in Latin and Greek, the second is a political figure and a master of rhetoric and philosophy.
+Two names stand out the most: Nerses Mchetsi and Essai Nchetsi; the first is the founder of this university, he had a great interest in Latin and Greek, and the second is a political figure and a master of rhetoric and philosophy.
 The school of calligraphy and illumination was well renowned.
-The miniatures bear the marks of ancient local traditions, influenced by paganism such as: totems, allegories of good and evil, and mythological beings, such as sirens, griffins, wyverns, unicorns and dragons.
+The miniatures bear the marks of ancient local traditions, influenced by paganism such as totems, allegories of good and evil, and mythological beings, such as sirens, griffins, wyverns, unicorns and dragons.
 The nature of these miniatures is represented in a realistic way.
 The Cilician influences assert themselves with the young painters who came with other secular traditions.

 Mateos, a famously local-oriented artist, is the author of the Gospel illustrations of 1292 (Matenadaran, Ms. 6292).
-His work show a particular ornamental richness: “the painter has a preference for large vegetal motifs and has a liking of illustrating elegant peacocks with magnificently outstretched tails in the foliage.
+His work shows a particular ornamental richness: “the painter has a preference for large vegetal motifs and has a liking of illustrating elegant peacocks with magnificently outstretched tails in the foliage.
 These birds are represented in pairs, sometimes drinking from a water source and sometimes intertwining their graceful necks”.

 A multi-talented artist, Momik is famous for his intricate khachkars: he left carved stone stelae of unparalleled subtlety and extreme finesse.
 He is also a renowned architect and a miniaturist who also worked at the University of Gladzor.
 His work reflects new directions in the art of miniature painting.
-A certain lyricism and a poetry of sensual and refined depth emerged from his style; “these new tendencies manifest themselves both in the graceful design of his khachkars, whose fine openwork carving manages to make one forget the hardness of the stone, and in his miniatures imprinted with the spontaneity typical of popular art.
+A certain lyricism and poetry of sensual and refined depth emerged from his style; “these new tendencies manifest themselves both in the graceful design of his khachkars, whose fine openwork carving manages to make one forget the hardness of the stone, and in his miniatures imprinted with the spontaneity typical of popular art.
 The Matenadaran has two manuscripts of Momik (Ms. 6792 and Ms. 2848).
 The miniaturist sometimes decorates the entire surface of the background with usually bluish semicircles, which resemble clouds and seem to symbolize the sacred character of the events represented.
 Momik's compositions emphasize symmetry and balance of proportions”.